Sir Eric Ansorge CSI CIE

 Sir Eric was a member of the AES and a regular contributor, having several articles published in the Society's Bulletins in the 1960s and early 1970s.
 He was also a Fellow of the Royal Entomological Society.
 As well as his interest in lepidoptera he was also keen on coleoptera and philately.

 When Sir Eric died in 1977, he left a bequest to the AES.
-It is this bequest that provides the prize money for the Ansorge Bequest award.
+It was this bequest that initiated the Ansorge award, for young entomologists.